BBC Local Radio: Imaging

 Between October 2009 and April 2012, a three note jingle package produced by Mcasso Music Production was gradually rolled out across the network, and was in use by all BBC Local Radio stations.
 Mcasso also updated the imaging in October 2015 which was launched by BBC Radio London (on the day of the station's 45th anniversary) replacing the three-note package with a six-note package.

-In January 2020, BBC Radio Leicester launched a brand new custom-made jingle package by Reelworld, based in Media City UK, Salford.
+In January 2020, BBC Radio Leicester launched a brand new custom-made jingle package by Reelworld, based in MediaCity UK, Salford.
 The new jingle package was rolled out to all BBC Local Radio stations over the course of the year, alongside a refreshed "on air" sound to help encourage younger listeners to the station.
 The new station branding also incorporates a new tag line, "The Sound of *area of coverage*, and all the music you love".
 The new jingle package marked the first time in ten years that "sung jingles" were used in the stations' on air branding.